MicrosoftDocs/power-pages-docs/power-pages-docs/introduction.md

 ## Power Pages and Power Apps portals

-Power Pages is built on the foundation of [Power Apps portals](/power-apps/maker/portals/), providing the same robust capabilities and pro-developer experiences but providing a new low code maker experiences and out-of-the box templates.
+Power Pages is built on the foundation of [Power Apps portals](/power-apps/maker/portals/) providing the same robust capabilities and pro-developer experiences along with a new low-code maker experience and out-of-the box templates to design modern business sites.
 Read more: [Power Pages and Power Apps portals](difference-portals.md)

 ## Try for free